This privacy statement discloses the privacy practices for FEU Training (including feutraining.org) and agrees to notify you of:

 FEU Training (the organisation) is a partnership between Equity, the Musicians’ Union, the National Union of Journalists and the Writers’ Guild of Great Britain.
-Its primary function is to provide members with the best possible free skills and career development service.
+Its primary function is to provide members with the best possible skills and career development service as part of your union membership.
 To do this we collect and process the necessary data required to fulfil this service.

 2. Information collection and use